QBDev0ps/DevOps-Cloud-projects/Project2.md

 Making a commit constitutes saving changes made to the files in our directory.
 These changes can be in form of adding, deleting or modifying files.
 It means a snapshot our repository is staken at the current state when we commit and saved in the .git folder in our working directory.

 To make our first commit, we need to first of all create a text file that will be called index.txt inside our working directory.
-WE do this by executing the following command:
+We do this by executing the following command:

 `touch index.txt`